-When first developed, CDT was too simple in structure to become a significant subject of research, because string interactions were entirely absent.
-Consequently, two directions of extension were explored: one was its extension to three- and four-dimensional spacetimes, and the other was a generalization that incorporated interactions among one-dimensional universes.
-The former turned out to be so difficult that analytical methods were essentially inapplicable, and studies had to rely on numerical simulations, a line of research that has since developed into what is now called ``higher-dimensional CDT.''
-The latter introduced into CDT the interactions among one-dimensional universes that had already been realized from the outset in DT, and this extended model is called GCDT (Generalized CDT) \cite{CDT:SFT:ALWWZ}.
-Furthermore, in the continuum limit this model has been shown to be equivalent to a one-matrix model, although the critical point at which the continuum limit is taken differs from that of DT \cite{CDT:MM:ALWWZ,CDT:MM:ABW}.
+At the early stage of its development, CDT was too simple in structure to become a major subject of investigation, because string interactions were entirely absent.
+Consequently, two directions of extension were pursued.
+One was its extension to three- and four-dimensional spacetimes, while the other was a generalization incorporating interactions among one-dimensional universes.
+The former turned out to be so difficult that analytical methods were essentially inapplicable, and the corresponding studies had to rely mainly on numerical simulations; this line of research later developed into what is now called higher-dimensional CDT.
+The latter introduced into CDT the interactions among one-dimensional universes that had already been present from the outset in DT, and this extended model is called GCDT (Generalized CDT) \cite{CDT:SFT:ALWWZ}.
+Furthermore, in the continuum limit, this model has been shown to be equivalent to a one-matrix model, although the critical point at which the continuum limit is taken differs from that of DT \cite{CDT:MM:ALWWZ,CDT:MM:ABW}.

-Motivated by the success of the mode expansion in the Hamiltonian formalism of the string field theory for DT, in which this procedure reveals the structure of the two-reduced $W^{(3)}$ algebra, we carry out a similar expansion in GCDT.
-In contrast, in GCDT the expansion naturally leads to the full $W^{(3)}$ algebra.
-From the viewpoint of the $W$-algebra formulation, this behavior corresponds to a reversal of the usual inclusion relation known from the KP hierarchy: whereas in the standard integrable hierarchy one finds (see, e.g., \cite{JM83}),
+Motivated by the success of the mode expansion in the Hamiltonian formalism of the string field theory for DT, where this procedure reveals the structure of the two-reduced $W^{(3)}$ algebra, we carry out an analogous expansion for GCDT.
+In contrast to the DT case, the corresponding expansion in GCDT naturally leads to the full $W^{(3)}$ algebra.
+From the viewpoint of the $W$-algebra formulation, this behavior may be regarded as a reversal of the usual inclusion relation familiar from the KP hierarchy: whereas in the standard integrable-hierarchy setting one has, for example (see, e.g., \cite{JM83}),

-in the dynamical triangulation framework, the situation is inverted—the structure of the two-reduced $W$-algebra appears in DT, whereas the structure of the full $W$-algebra appears in CDT (or GCDT).
+the dynamical-triangulation framework exhibits the opposite pattern, in the sense that the structure of the two-reduced $W$-algebra appears in DT, whereas that of the full $W$-algebra appears in CDT (or GCDT).
 Thus, CDT should not simply be regarded as a constrained version of DT; rather, it embodies a distinct modification that reorganizes the algebraic structure itself, suggesting that the incorporation of causality may induce a deeper deformation of the underlying $W$ symmetry.